Eberle scores in OT, Kraken beat Kings 3-2 for 7th win in 9 - WHIZ News

 Jared McCann and Daniel Sprong also scored for Seattle, which has played in three straight overtime games —winning the last two.
 Martin Jones had 27 saves to help the Kraken improve to 7-1-1 in their last nine games.

+“I think its important to play these games and feel comfortable,” Eberle said.
+“I think we’re doing a better job of that.
+You know, once you get into the postseason a lot of games are close.
+You have to feel comfortable in uncomfortable situations, and this is just a good test to do that.”

-Phillip Danault and Trevor Moore scored for the Kings, and Cal Peterson stopped 25 shots.
+Phillip Danault and Trevor Moore scored for the Kings, and Cal Petersen stopped 25 shots.
+Los Angeles was playing for the second straight night to finish a four-game road trip.
+The Kings lost to the Canucks 4-1 on Friday.

+“Especially on a back-to-back, you obviously want to do everything you can to tighten it up and make it a hard-fought game and give us a chance down the stretch,” Petersen said.
+“We did go into overtime, but obviously disappointing not to get the extra point.”

 Midway through the extra period, Eberle led a 2-on-1 breakaway and put his shot past Petersen for his fifth of the season.
 Eberle also had an assist in the game.